MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/datatypes/devenv-datetime-data-type.md

  If you use a date that is outside the valid date range, a run-time error occurs.

+## Syntax
+The syntax for defining DateTime format follows the [ISO standard](https://en.wikipedia.org/wiki/ISO_8601).
+- The syntax for defining Date format is `yyyymmddD`, where `D` is a mandatory letter.
+For example, `20180325D`, read as the 26th of March, 2018.
+- The syntax for defining Time format is `hhmmssT`, where `T` is the time designator.
+For example, `093125H`, read as 9:13:25.

 ## Methods
 The methods supported for the DateTime data type are: